New York State Explorer’s Handbook: Unforgettable Journeys from City to Countryside

 Rochester Lilac Festival

 The Rochester Lilac Festival heralds the arrival of spring in upstate New York.
-Renowned as one of the largest and oldest lilac festivals in North America, this event transforms the park into a fragrant wonderland with thousands of lilac bushes in full bloom.
-Visitors are treated to the sweet scent and stunning hues of lilacs in various shades, creating a picturesque backdrop for a multitude of activities.
-The festival features live music performances, art shows, garden tours, and a craft fair, providing a diverse range of entertainment for attendees of all ages.
+Renowned as one of North America’s largest and oldest lilac festivals, this event transforms the park into a fragrant wonderland with thousands of lilac bushes in full bloom.
+Visitors are treated to the sweet scent and stunning hues of lilacs in various shades, creating a picturesque backdrop for many activities.
+The festival features live music performances, art shows, garden tours, and a craft fair, providing diverse entertainment for attendees of all ages.

 Saratoga Racing Season